 Who is the ‘Responsible Person’?

 - Ensure that a suitable and sufficient fire risk assessment is carried out.
-If five or more people are employed then this must be recorded.
+If five or more people are employed then this most be recorded

-- Provide appropriate information, instruction and training to employees and temporary/contract workers about the fire precautions within the workplace.
+- Provide appropriate information, instruction and training to employees and temporary/contract workers about fire precautions in the workplace

-Legislation other that the Regulatory reform (Fire Safety) Order and the Fire (Scotland) Act may also impose additional safety requirements onto a workplace.
-This may include such regulations as The Workplace (Health, Safety and Welfare) Regulations 1992, The Disability Discrimination Act 1996, The Health and Safety (Safety Signs and Signals) Regulations 1996.
+Legislation other than the Regulatory Reform (Fire Safety) Order and Fire (Scotland) Act may also impose additional safety requirements onto a workplace.
+This may include such regulations as The Workplace (Health, Safety and Welfare) Regulations 1992, The Disability Disability Discrimination Act 1996 and The Health and Safety (Safety Signs and Signals) Regulations 1996.

-Further information on fire risk assessment for different types of premises within England, Wales or Scotland can be obtained by clicking the link below.
+Further information on fire risk assessment for different types of premises within England, Wales or Scotland may be obtained by clicking the links below